jirib/notes/vmware.md

 The above is an example of new SSH connection only.

 #### esxi on KVM

+ESXi has some hardware prereqs, eg. disk size for _OSDATA_!

 ``` shell
 # customize for kvm_intel if not using amd